Clark Morris, DDS

 Outside the Office

 My wife Michelle and I have been together for 13 years and married for eight.
-We have three children; our daughter is three and a half, our oldest son is two, and we welcomed a baby boy in April 2020.
+We have three children; our daughter is a rising kindergartener, our older son is a threenager, and we welcomed a baby boy in April 2020.

 Away from work, I can most likely be found exploring Raleigh with my family.
-I also enjoy cooking, home brewing, music, learning new things, and staying active.
+I also enjoy cooking, home brewing, playing the guitar, learning new things, and staying active.